Codling moth, Cydia pomonella

 Biological control

 There are many natural controls of codling moth: some parasitic wasps and a host of generalist predators (e.g., assassin bugs, minute pirate bugs, green lacewing larvae).
 These predators provide important supplemental control on unsprayed trees or trees where insecticides are selective in their effects.
-Of the natural enemies, Trichogramma wasps have a great biological control potential.
-However, due to the serious nature of codling moth injury in which a single larvae can destroy a fruit, natural enemies often will not provide effective control.
+Trichogramma wasps have a great biological control potential.
+Due to the serious nature of codling moth injury, where a single larva can destroy a fruit, natural enemies often will not provide effective control.
+However, releasing Trichogramma wasps can be used as a supplemental approach with mating disruption.

 Cultural control